 This page tells you what you'll need to do from 1 January 2021.
 It'll be updated if anything changes.

 You can also read about the transition period.

-Exports to the EU from the UK
+Exports from the UK to the EU

-Animals, products of animal origin, fish, shellfish, crustaceans, germplasm or fishery products
+Animals, products of animal origin or germplasm

 - to comply with wider HMRC guidance on customs requirements for exporting to the EU

 If you’re exporting live animals, meat or dairy, you can view flowcharts with the steps you need to take.